jjon/Google-Spreadsheet-python-scripts/README.md

 </pre>
 </code>

 The script does only the most rudimentary parsing of the payload string.
-I an envision all sorts of cases in which ambiguous data in the string would defeat this script; so, use at your own risk.
+I can envision all sorts of cases in which ambiguous data in the string would defeat this script; so, use at your own risk.